 Just a few kilometers away lies Olinda, a bohemian UNESCO-listed town chock full of striking Baroque churches, art galleries, and elegant colonial mansions.

 A lively city steeped in tradition, Cuiaba is the getaway to some of the nation’s wildest and most spectacular landscapes.
 It lies in the state of Mato Grosso at the juncture of three of the country’s most amazing biospheres: Pantanal – the planet’s greatest tropical wetland, Cerrado de Chapada dos Guimarães with its spectacular scenery and river basins, and the Amazon.
-But Cuiaba it’s not all about wilderness spotting, riverboat cruises, and adventurous trips, it’s a place rich in unique culture, indigenous cuisine, and fantastic history.
+But Cuiaba it’s not all about wilderness spotting, riverboat cruises, and adventurous trips; it’s a place rich in unique culture, indigenous cuisine, and fantastic history.

-Also known as Brazil’s Green Capital, Curitiba stands out for its high quality of life, sustainable design, and highly efficient work programs meant to reduce issues like poverty and homeless.
+Also known as Brazil’s Green Capital, Curitiba stands out for its high quality of life, sustainable design, and highly efficient work programs meant to reduce issues like poverty and homelessness.
 It is one of the world’s best examples of urban planning and has a pleasant cosmopolitan vibe.
 Moreover, what the city lacks in beaches and Brazilian magnetism makes up for it in fantastic parks, vivid open-air food markets, and ambitious infrastructure.

 Major attractions in Curitiba include the eye-shaped Oscar Niemeyer Museum, the Wire Opera House, Tingui Park, and the Botanical Garden of Curitiba.
 The city abounds in dining options, so there’s certainly something to suit every foodie’s palate.